quirkiest/mac_displays/README.md

 The problem with DP is that my Mac (and many others) swaps contextual IDs all the time, and constantly generates new "persistent" IDs as well.
 This script uses the serial # to identify the monitors ... so far this does seem to be persistent.
 The other alternative would be to use the resolution or description - or a hashed combo of these (which the script could do prertty easily).
 That would, however, still be an issue with identical monitors.

 So the script checks the "displayplacer list" output and loads the results into a list of dictionaries.
 While it does this it also checks the contextual ID (i.e. the list index) of each monitor so that I can bind the wallpaper to the correct one.

+Script will default to looking for a file called "mac_displays_params.json" if no filepath is provided as an argument.